opensafely/demo_repo/README.md

 # demo_repo

+This project will serve as both additional teaching materials for project pipelines within OS, which vary in complexity (using branches).
+As well as serving as an investigation into inhaler prescribing behaviours surrounding the pandemic.

 [View on OpenSAFELY](https://jobs.opensafely.org/repo/https%253A%252F%252Fgithub.com%252Fopensafely%252Fdemo_repo)

 Details of the purpose and any published outputs from this project can be found at the link above.